ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - b - LAB - React IronBeers.md

 Main topics:
 - Routing
-- useEffect & API requests (fetch / axios)
+- useEffect & API requests
 - form & API request

 Notes:
-- students can choose axios/fetch
+- students can choose axios/fetch (instructions do not specify)
 - when user submits form, you can make your API request

 ## Iterations